MariaPdg/eyes-classification/README.md

 <img src="images/predictions.png" alt="image1" width="400"/>
 </p>

 Here you can find a guide how to run the project.
+If you want to test the model only, skip Step 2 and move to [Step 3: Inference](#step-3-inference)

 ## Step 1: Setup